jameshfisher/jameshfisher.com/_posts/2020-10-03-what-are-amd-modules.md

   - programming
   - javascript
   - web
+summary: >-
+  "Simplified CommonJS wrapping" feature is a hacky attempt to support synchronous `require` calls by using regexes.
+It's gross.
 ---

 I don't think anyone would object to the claim that JavaScript has too many module systems.
 From the olden days we have raw `<script>` loading, where dependencies are implicit,